-If you only had one minute, or even just twenty seconds, to establish rapport with someone you have never met before, how would you do it?
+If you only had one minute, or even just 20 seconds, to establish rapport with someone you've never met before, how would you do it?
 Here are three techniques I’ve used over the years that you may find helpful.
-I call them “The Three A’s of Getting Along.”
+You can call them “The Three A’s of Getting Along.”

-Getting along with others requires an awareness of three things, and they are all interrelated: the environment, time, and the person you are meeting.
-An awareness of what is expected in a foreign country or culture, or even in an office building, gives you a head start.
-Venue expectations (e.g., church versus sports arena), just like countries, dictate how we communicate and even what we should wear.
+Getting along with others requires an awareness of three things, and they are all interrelated — the environment, time, and the person you are meeting.
+An awareness of what is expected in a foreign country or culture, or even in a new office or apartment building, gives you a head start.
+Venue expectations (e.g., a church versus a sports arena), just like countries, dictate how we communicate and even what we should wear.

 And while an awareness of the setting and time is important, so is our awareness of others.
 Our immediate assessment of others, their mood and emotional state, contributes to getting along.
-Approaching someone when they are stressed may not be the best thing to do, especially when waiting a half hour can make all the difference.
+Approaching someone when they are stressed may not be the best thing to do, especially when waiting just a half-hour can make all the difference.

 You want to be liked?
 You want to fit in?
-Guess what, it requires amiability on our part.
+Guess what: It requires amiability on our part.
 That’s right, we, not they, must be both accessible and friendly.
 Standing in the corner with your hands in your pockets won’t do it.
 We need to interact with a smile.
 Dale Carnegie had it right.
 Smiling works to a point, but we must also be approachable; we must make welcoming eye contact.
-Invariably, we do have to work harder at it, but don’t expect others to do for us what we should be doing for ourselves.
+Invariably, we do have to work harder at it, but we can’t expect others to do for us what we should be doing for ourselves.
 Our body language should say, I am friendly and approachable.

 Being friendly means being socially engaging.
-Robin Dreeke in his great book, It’s Not All About Me, gives us the formula for getting others to relax around us and open up, and the secret is to not dwell on ourselves, but rather allow others to talk about their interests and what they enjoy.
-Frankly, I would rather hear about what others do than talk about my work: I am already familiar with that.
+In his great book, It’s Not All About Me, Robin Dreeke gives us the formula for getting others to relax around us and open up, and the secret is to not dwell on ourselves, but rather to allow others to talk about their interests and what they enjoy.
+Frankly, I would rather hear about what others do than to listen to myself talk about my own work: I am already familiar with that.
 Benign curiosity of others can serve to make us more amiable, because our focus is on them and their interests.